JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversarial-attack.md

 ### 4.1. $$\ell_p$$-minimal universal perturbations

 **UAP** {% include cite.html id="2017_MoosaviDezfooli_S-M_p-cvpr_uap"%}.
-This work seeks for a *Universal Attack Perturbation* that fools the classifier on almost all training points.
+This work is the first one to seek for a *Universal Attack Perturbation* that fools the classifier on almost all training points.
 To do so, the authors have designed an algorithmic solution which relies on an inner loop applying DeepFool to each training instance.

 $$
 \begin{align}